 59. Information as to remunerated work

-(1) This section applies to a worker who has claimed or is receiving weekly payments of compensation from an employer (“the employer”).
+(1) This section applies to a worker who has claimed or is receiving weekly payments of compensation from an employer (the employer).

 (2) A worker who commences remunerated work (other than work with the employer) after making a claim for weekly payments of compensation, is to, within 7 days of —